BarsantiMatteo/momeent-adaptive-survey/README.md

 ---

-## Browser Recommendations
+## Browser and Device Recommendations

-For the best experience, please use **Firefox**.
-Some features might not function as intended on other browsers.
-Note that this application is optimized for use on computer displays, and everything runs locally on your machine.
+For the best experience:
+- Use **Firefox**.
+Some features may not work as intended on other browsers.

-In the original version, the backend model was deployed on AWS servers, but this simplified version is fully self-contained.
+- Use a computer (PC or notebook) display.
+Mobile devices are not supported.

+Note: The original version used AWS servers for the backend model.
+This simplified version runs entirely on your local machine.

 ---

 ## How to Cite This Work

-If you use the **MoMeEnT-Project** in your research, please cite it as follows:
+If you use the **momeent-adaptive-survey** in your research, please cite it as follows:

 ```
 [Author(s)], "MoMeEnT-Project: Web Interface for MoMeEnT System", HERUS Lab, EPFL, Year.
 ```

-For additional citation details, contact us at [your_email@example.com].
+---

+## Acknowledgments

+This tool was developed as part of the MoMeEnT project, a collaboration between École Polytechnique Fédérale de Lausanne (EPFL) and the University of Oldenburg.
+The project was funded by the Swiss National Science Foundation (SNSF project number: 182878) and the Deutsche Forschungsgemeinschaft (DFG project number: LE 3131/8-1).

 ---